-The Neuroscience Retreat is held annually, typically in October, prior to the National meeting of the Society for Neuroscience (SFN).
+The Neuroscience Retreat is held annually, typically in the Spring.
 It is a formal one day student/post-doctoral fellow-oriented research symposium held at an external regional venue.
 All Program members are invited to attend and students are expected to participate.
-This retreat provides a format by which students/post-doctoral fellows can gain experience in meeting-style scientific presentation, or to practice their presentation in preparation for the National SFN meeting or another National scientific meeting during the year.
+This retreat provides a format by which students/post-doctoral fellows can gain experience in meeting-style scientific presentation.
 Morning continental breakfast, lunch, and afternoon snack with libations are typical accoutrements.